SpyrjaGaldr/path/README.md

 * -p

-    Prefix-search mode; target must start with a given sequence; the needle "jav" will match haystacks "javscript-snippets", "java-jar-files", etc
+    Prefix-search mode; target must start with a given sequence; the needle "jav" will match haystacks "javscript-snippets", "java-files", etc

 * -s

-    Suffix-search mode; target must END with a given sequence; ".jpg" will match "winter-in-main.jpg" (assuming `-f` flag has been specified)
+    Suffix-search mode; target must END with a given sequence; ".jpg" will match "winter-in-maine.jpg" (assuming `-f` flag has been specified)

 * -q